jorgehermo9/order-to-do/README.md

-React app for managing orders.
+React app for managing orders (https://order-to-do.herokuapp.com).
 Initial purpose was for managing manufacture orders for a cnc router using gcode files generated from svg.

 Frontend using React and backend using Node and Express.
 File storage on firebase storage.